Hardcoders-MX/Mastercity-Backend/README.md

 # Project MORO

-MORO is the key name the API from project MaterCity
+MORO is a key name for the API in MaterCity project

 ## Config the enviroment variables
-Before the start, your must config enviroment variables
+Before we the start, your must config enviroment variables

 #### Intructions:
 - Copy the file '.env.example'